 Joint calculation.
 You can calculate your annual income or net worth by jointly including your spouse’s income or assets.
 It is not necessary that property be held jointly.
 However, if you do calculate your income or assets jointly with your spouse, each of your crowdfunding investments together cannot exceed the limit that would apply to an individual investor at that annual income or net worth level.

 Once you decide to make an investment in an offering displayed on the funding portal and make an investment commitment, we will send you an electronic message notifying you of the following:

 Pursuant to regulations, an investor may cancel an investment commitment for any reason until 48 hours prior to the deadline identified in the issuer’s respective offering materials (i.e. via Form C).
 Investors may process such a cancellation via the funding portal by logging into their investor profile.

-If the issuer announces a “material” change (i.e., a material changes information that make affect your investment decision) in the offering after you make your investment commitment, then your commitment will automatically be cancelled.
+If the issuer announces a “material” change (i.e., a material changes information that make affect your investment decision) in the offering after you make your investment commitment, then your commitment will automatically be cancelled if the investor does not reconfirm their investment within 5 days of notification of a material change.
 As previously described, you will receive notification of this change and asked to reconfirm your investment commitment.

 f.
 Investment Payments